pmean/build-website/text/23/scope-of-work.md

 <div class="notes">

 I attended a great panel discussion at the Conference on Statistical Practice on how to write a scope of work.
 Most of the panelists cited Peterson et al 2022 in their remarks.
 A second article on how to write a statistical analysis plan, Cressman and Sharp 2022, was also prominently mentioned.
+An earlier blog post, which I am combining here, cited Bridges 2020.

+Jennifer Bridges.
+How to write a scope of work (example included).
+Project Management 101 blog, 2020-11-20.
+Available in [html format](https://www.projectmanager.com/training/write-scope-work).

 Ryan A. Peterson, Camille J. Hochheimer, Gary K. Grunwald, Rachel L. Johnson, Cheyret Wood, Mary D. Sammel.
 Stat 2022, 11(1), Reaping what you SOW: Guidelines and strategies for writing scopes of work for statistical consulting.
 Available in [html format][pet1] or [pdf format][pet2].